Types of cryptocurrency wallets and key strategies to protect your digital assets

 Update and authentication

-Enable the two-factor authentication (2FA) adds an extra layer of security, making unauthorized access difficult even if the password is compromised.
+Enable the two-factor authentication (2FA) it adds an extra layer of security, making unauthorized access difficult even if the password is compromised.

 These basic practices significantly increase the protection of your funds against common cyber threats.